 Fix 5 – Lower the in-game graphics settings

 You may want the best visual effect while playing The Sims 4, but that could put stress off your machine and result in the lagging issue.
 To improve the game’s performance, try lowering the in-game graphics settings.

 1) Launch The Sims 4.
 Then, click the […] icon on the top right corner to enter the menu.

 3) Select the Graphics tab.
 Then, under the Display section, change the display type to Windowed.

-4) Navigate to the Graphics section below and set graphics quality to low or medium.
+4) Navigate to the Graphics section below and set graphics quality to Low or Medium.
 Then, click Apply Changes.

 Fix 6 – Launch The Sims 4 32-bit

-The Sims 4 is available in both the 32-bit and 64-bit version, and you have to choose one that works best for your computer.
+The Sims 4 is available in both 32-bit and 64-bit version, and you can choose one that works best for your computer.
 For example, if your RAM is less than 4GB, it’s better to run the 32-bit version.
 Otherwise, the lagging problem may arise.
 To see if that’s the case, you can switch to The Sims 4 32-bit via the following steps, either on Steam or Origin.

 If you’re playing on Steam

 1) Launch Steam and click the Library tab.